nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

 # Keep things relative, rather than absolute
 	-> one way dependencies only, not both ways

+# W questions
+	The What, Why, How, When each represents a level of abstraction -> depends on the approach to learning/understanding (top down, bottom up) -> You have different ORDER to answering these questions

+	vd:
+		What the function does ?
+		How the function does it ?

+		What > How (what is higher level than how)

+	The ordering from high to low:
+		When > Why > What > How

 # UNEDITED MATERIAL
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 a particular class of diagram: